-New dwellings may be developed elsewhere within the Settlement Boundary provided that they meet the requirements of all the other policies in the Plan and in the Core Strategy.
+New dwellings may be developed elsewhere within the Settlement Boundary provided that they meet the requirements of all the other relevant policies in this neighbourhood plan and the development plan generally.

 19. The Core Strategy seeks a range and mix of new housing that helps create balanced and inclusive communities.
 Its study of the Golden Valley housing market has identified that the need for new housing, both market and affordable, is overwhelmingly for units of three or fewer bedrooms.
-Cusop, like the rest of the Golden Valley, already has more dwellings of four or more bedrooms than the county as a whole.
+Cusop, like the rest of the Golden Valley, already has proportionately more dwellings of four or more bedrooms than the county as a whole.
 With its established areas of settlement, including employment land, and its closeness to the services of Hay, Cusop is well-placed to help redress the balance by encouraging new dwellings with three or fewer bedrooms.

-20. The more intensive use of existing dwellings can be another valuable source of housing provision, either by the extension of an existing dwelling or by dividing the curtilage of an existing dwelling and constructing a new dwelling within it.
+20. The more intensive use of existing dwellings can be another valuable source of housing provision, either by the sub-division of an existing dwelling or by dividing the curtilage of an existing dwelling and constructing a new dwelling within it.
 However, it is important that such changes do not have a negative impact of the character and amenity of the properties immediately surrounding them.